-In order to secure occupancy period requirements for rehabilitation or reconstruction activities, applicants will be required to sign an Entry of Judgement by Confession as allowed by Rule 35.4 of the Rules of Civil Procedures of Puerto Rico, 32 LPRA Ap.
+Alternatively, to secure occupancy period requirements for repair or reconstruction activities, at the Program's discretion, Applicants may be required to sign an Entry of Judgement by Confession as allowed by Rule 35.4 of the Rules of Civil Procedures of Puerto Rico, 32 LPRA Ap.
 V, R. 35.4.
-This statement which authorizes a judgement to be rendered without a trial being held or without a lawsuit having been initiated, if the applicant fails to comply with the required ownership and occupancy period.
-This Entry must be signed by the applicant under oath and notarized by a notary licensed in Puerto Rico.
-An Entry of Judgement by Confession will expire at the end of the compliance period.
+This statement, which authorizes a judgement to be rendered without a trial being held or without a lawsuit having been initiated, will have full effect in the event that the Applicant fails to comply with the required ownership and occupancy period.
+This Entry must be signed by the Applicant, under oath, and notarized by a notary licensed in Puerto Rico.
+Said Entry of Judgement by Confession will expire at the end of the compliance period.